John M. Pyle: Child pornography

 At approximately 6:45 a.m. on June 24, 2016, the Sarasota Police Department searched Pyle's Sarasota, Florida condominium based on three tips received from the National Center for Missing & Exploited Children.
 They found 48 images of child pornography, including 15 depicting child sexual abuse and two with bondage; girls as young as seven and one year old were pictured.
 Due to the quantity of images, ages of the victims, and severity of the acts, Pyle was charged with 30 second-degree felonies for possessing child pornography (as opposed to third-degree charges), which could bring a sentence of 450 years imprisonment.

 Imprisoned on the 24th, Pyle posted a bail bond of US$90,000 and surrendered his passport to leave jail.
 When he failed to attend a hearing 16 months later on October 23, 2017, he became a fugitive.
 Despite lacking his passport, Pyle boarded a Carnival cruise ship bound for Cozumel, Mexico.
 When Carnival called Pyle's brother to tell him that Pyle had failed to reboard in Cozumel, bounty hunters went to search for him.
-Pyle was last seen in the Mexican state of Nuevo León on February 16, 2018, and by June it was believed he was no longer in that nation.
+Pyle was last seen in Apodoco, Nuevo León on February 16, 2018, and by June it was believed he was no longer in that nation.
+In June 2022, Pyle was arrested by the United States Marshals Service and Mexico's National Institute of Migration in Mérida, Yucatán, and then transferred to Marshals' custody in Miami before being returned to the Sarasota County, Florida jail.

-In June 2022, Pyle was arrested by the United States Marshals Service and Instituto Nacional de Migración in Mérida, Yucatán, and then transferred to Marshals' custody in Miami.
+Pyle was originally scheduled to stand trial in November 2023 on charges possessing child pornography and failure to appear.
+Pyle filed a motion to dismiss the charges, claiming that supporting evidence for the 2016 search warrant did not qualify as child pornography, rendering it invalid, and that any evidence obtained from thereby-unlawful searches was inadmissible.
+In January 2024, a Sarasota circuit judge denied Pyle's motions, citing sufficient evidence and the police probable cause affidavit.
+Pyle's trial was scheduled to begin the week of April 22; he instead pled guilty that day.